xander1998/project-lambdamenu/README.md

 In-game menu for FiveM/Project Λ.

-Project maintained by the CitizenFX Collective.
+Project maintained by Firecul in lieu of the CitizenFX Collective.